MrFastZombie/TTS-CAHcardmaker/README.md

 white,This is an example white card., white,"If you want quotes in the card's test, do it ""like this"" and make sure to have these outer quotes too. -->", white,Ensure that there is a comma after the text.
-Technically a number should go there but it's not required., black,This is an example black card.,1 black,The last number is technically not required but you can set it to up to 3.
+Technically a number should go there but it's not required., white,You can add new lines by typing \n.
+This works inside quotes and without spaces too.
+You can also chain them like so to do multiple new lines\n\n, white,If you for whatever reason want a \n literally in your card, type \\n., black,This is an example black card.,1 black,The last number is technically not required but you can set it to up to 3.
 I recommend adding 1s anyways.,2 black,"If your text includes a comma, be sure to add the outer quotes again like this.",1